waab76/Graylog-Home-Lab/veilid-server_processing/README.md

 This stage performs further parsing on compound fields extracted in Stage 20 including `veilid_conn_debug` and `veilid_receipt_details`.

 If you extracted a compound field in Stage 20 and you want to further parse it, you should do so in this stage.

+**Stage 40**

+This stage does some final data cleanup.
+It checks `remote_port` values so ephemeral ports can be properly marked.
+It also replaces any remote IP (v4 or v6) parsed from the logs with the sha256 hash of the IP and replaces IPs in the `message` field with "X.X.X.X" or "X:X:X:X:X:X:X:X" in order to preserve the anonymity of folks who may have connected to your node.

 ### Veilid Dashboard